 Signs of Prescription Drug Addiction

 There are several signs of prescription drug addiction and misuse.
-Addiction can be most recognized by an increase in drug use, both in dose and frequency.
+Misuse can be recognized by an increase in drug use, both in dose and frequency; an inability to control one’s substance use is a good sign of addiction.
 In a display of drug-seeking behavior, patients will also lie about their condition to doctors in order to be prescribed more pills.
 If they are denied, they may search for other doctors who will give them the prescription.
 By doing so, people may spend a lot of money attempting to acquire the drug.

 Prescription drug misuse will also interfere with a person’s social life and interactions.
 They become more dependent on those who support or drive their addiction and avoid people who do not.
 Someone who is misusing prescription drugs may also avoid social interaction, stay indoors and not communicate.